 Continuing on the road brings you to a section known as the "washboard".
 This is a series of fairly regularly spaced ruts in the road, seemingly designed to rip apart any passing vehicle.
 No matter how hard the maintenance staff worked to fill in the ruts with loads of dirt and rocks, the road would quickly revert back to the washboard condition.
 As this was one of the longest straight-aways in the camp, I guess it was nature's idea of speed bumps.

 After surviving the washboard and passing through a large meadow you'll come to the Al Nassau Program Shelter.
-Sorry, I have no idea who this one was named for!
+Information on this long-time Scouter can be found in the Buckskin Tab published by the Order of the Arrow.
 Off to the right the map shows a Hiking Center, another addition since I worked there.
 I couldn't find any sign of it during my 1998 visit, despite walking right through the area.
 The meadow area is a real challenge to hike through today, for it's overgrown and the plants, whatever they are, are about five feet high.
 To make it even more fun, the ground is rutted and in some spots, more than a bit damp.

 Buckskin Camp (1998)